Fine motor skill: Assessment

 Fine motor skills can be assessed with standardized and non-standardized tests in children and adults.
 Fine-motor assessments can include force matching tasks.
 Humans exhibit a high degree of accuracy in force matching tasks where an individual is instructed to match a reference force applied to a finger with the same or different finger.
 Humans show high accuracy during grip force matching tasks.
 These aspects of manual dexterity are apparent in the ability of humans to effectively use tools, and perform hard manipulation tasks such as handling unstable objects.
 Another assessment is called The Peabody Developmental Scales (PDMS).
-PDMS is a test for children 0-7 that examines the child's ability to grasp a variety of objects, the development of eye-hand coordination, and the child's overall finger dexterity.
+PDMS is a test for children 0–7 that examines the child's ability to grasp a variety of objects, the development of hand–eye coordination, and the child's overall finger dexterity.

-Similar to PDMS, Visual-motor integration assessment, VMI-R, is an assessment that examines the visual motor integration system which demonstrates and points out possible learning disabilities that are often related to delays in visual perception and fine-motor skills such as poor hand-eye coordination.
+Similar to PDMS, visual–motor integration assessment, VMI-R, is an assessment that examines the visual motor integration system which demonstrates and points out possible learning disabilities that are often related to delays in visual perception and fine-motor skills such as poor hand–eye coordination.
 Because additionally advancements in mathematics and language skills are directly correlated to the development of the fine motor system, it is essential that children acquire the fine motor skills that are needed to interact with the environment at an early stage.
 Examples of tests include: